 Neil was writer and co-producer of Talamh an Eisc: The Irish in Newfoundland, a radio documentary for RTE Lyric FM.
 His radio play The Story of Peggy Mountain, meanwhile, was shortlisted for the RTE PJ O’Connor Award.

-Neil’s journalism and academic articles have appeared in a range of publications, including the Irish Times, Daily Telegraph, BBC History magazine, Who Do You Think You Are magazine, Cara magazine and the Huffington Post.
+Neil’s journalism, reviews and academic articles have appeared in a range of publications, including the Irish Times, Daily Telegraph, BBC History magazine, Who Do You Think You Are magazine, Cara magazine and the Huffington Post.